Darthterac/OldGods/README.md

     and so on.

     Member Search:  Look up players quickly, find rank and status, online is green, offline is red.
-    The search also performs dynamic look-up while typing and will display partial matches, accented characters no problem, dynamicly finds players in the roster with UTF8 letters using plain ascii as the search, search is case-insensitive:
+    The search also performs dynamic look-up while typing and will display matches as the user types in the search input.
+UTF-8 characters? no problem, dynamicly finds players returned in the roster with UTF-8 letters with plain ascii input as the search, search is case-insensitive:

     [      search: alex                                     ]
     [      Áléx-Lightbringer     Coolrank   Online          ]

     Search results are sorted then displayed; Online appear first sorted alphabetically; followed by Offline, sorted by least time offline.
-For players that have been Offline for less then 1 hour the displayed result shows 0D 0hr there is no minutes calculated thats just over kill IMO. dont be a stalker :p
+Selecting "Member Search" in the "Guild" content from of the "Options" main menu will populate the search with the full roster, the roster is cached so for now to get the latest roster update, close and reopen the "Member Search" window to refresh.
+All the player names returned in the list are hyperlinks, you can interact with the names by clicking on them such as invite/whisper the option to copy the name is blocked and I am working on solving that and additional options.

     Example: partial search/dynamic matching (will match server names)